 (e) conduct occurring in connection with legal practice that falls short of the standard of competence and diligence that a member of the public is entitled to expect of a reasonably competent legal practitioner.

-[Section 3 amended by No. 55 of 2004 s.
-604; No. 45 of 2004 s.
-37.]
+[Section 3 amended by No. 45 of 2004 s.
+37; No. 55 of 2004 s.
+604.]

 4. Meaning of “engage in legal practice”